 A Montana-born brawler who traded boxing gloves for priestly vestments, finding his true calling after a life-altering motorcycle crash.

-Stuart Long's life reads like a screenplay of radical transformation.
-He grew up in Helena, Montana, a talented athlete who channeled his toughness into amateur boxing, winning the Montana Golden Gloves heavyweight title.
-A motorcycle accident in his twenties shattered his body and derailed his athletic dreams, but it also sparked a profound spiritual search.
-After a period of drifting, including a brief, unlikely stint as an actor in Los Angeles, he experienced a powerful conversion to Catholicism.
-Defying the physical limitations of a diagnosed progressive muscle disorder, he entered seminary.
-His path to the priesthood was marked by immense physical suffering, but also by a rugged, no-nonsense charisma that resonated deeply with fellow parishioners in Montana.
-Ordained in 2007, Father Stu became known for his direct, often humorous style, ministering from a wheelchair with a spirit forged in the ring and on the road.
+Stuart Long won the Montana Golden Gloves heavyweight title as an amateur boxer.
+He grew up in Helena, Montana.
+A motorcycle accident in his twenties shattered his body and derailed his athletic dreams, sparking a profound spiritual search.
+After drifting, including a stint as an actor in Los Angeles, he converted to Catholicism.
+Despite a diagnosed progressive muscle disorder, he entered seminary.
+Ordained in 2007, Father Stu ministered from a wheelchair with a direct, often humorous style.
+His path to the priesthood was marked by immense physical suffering and a rugged charisma that resonated with fellow parishioners in Montana.

 1946–1964